 Sooner or later you’re going to come across a scene where the camera just cannot expose everything correctly, usually its because the sun is behind an object causing it to appear dark and the camera cannot expose such a large dynamic range.
 This is where exposure bracketing comes in.
 Exposure bracketing is where you take a minimum of three shots, one as close as you can get to the correct exposure, and then one shot 1-3 stops under exposed to correctly capture the bright sky, and then one more shot 1-3 stops over to capture all the details in the darker areas.
 This procedure needs a tripod firstly, secondly images need to be combined in image processing software such as lightroom or photoshop.
 You can also use HDR (High Dynamic Range) software such as photomatix but I find it creates way too surreal images for landscapes.
 I think you lose realism with colors that look far too crazy or psychedelic.
 Just my opinion!

 Bonus Pro Tip: Aperture f16 and up will cause any light source to flare like a star just as it does in the image above.

-I hope you found something useful in these tips, these are all things I need to consider when I go out and take photos of any landscape.
+I hope enjoyed these landscape photography tips, these are all things I need to consider when I go out and take photos of any landscape.
 There is a lot to remember, and it took a fair amount of time before I could remember everything.
 Early on I would be disappointed when I got to editing and found blurry images, things out of focus or grainy images from too high an ISO.
 It all comes together eventually and become natural after a while.
 If you feel I’ve missed anything important please feel free to add it in the comments below.
 And feel free to ask questions!